selectL-L/Sancho/README.md

 # Sancho (V0.83 - The Logging Update)

-**A Discord bot designed to be understood by humans.**
+**A Discord bot designed to be more reasonable.**

-Sancho is built on a simple premise: interacting with a bot should feel natural.
-Rather than forcing you to memorize rigid command structures like a terminal operator, Sancho attempts to interpret your *intent*.
+Sancho is built on the simple premise interacting with her should feel natural.
+Rather than forcing you to memorize rigid command structures like most other bots, or using slash commands, Sancho attempts to interpret your *intent*.

 If you ask her to "roll me a d20", she understands.
-If you ask her to "please roll a d20 for me?", she understands that too.
+If you ask her to "please roll a d20 for me?", she understands that too, hopefully.

 ## Features

 ### 🎲 Math & Dice
-Sancho supports a robust dice engine capable of handling complex notations.
+There's a robust dice engine capable of handling complex notations and complex arithemtic questions.
 *   **Standard Rolling**: `roll 2d20kh1 + 5` (Roll two d20s, keep the highest, add 5).
 *   **Limbus Coin Flips**: A dedicated binary outcome generator for Limbus Company rolls.
 *   **Calculator**: Evaluate mathematical expressions directly in chat.

 ### ⚔️ Skills Database
-The Skills system acts as a macro manager, allowing you to save complex dice notations or text as named "Skills".
+The Skills system acts as a macro manager, allowing you to save complex dice notations (with descriptions!) as named "Skills".
 *   **Save**: Simply type `save skill` to enter an interactive setup wizard.
 *   **Cast**: Use `cast Fireball` to execute the saved macro instantly.
 *   **Manage**: List, edit, or delete your skills with natural language commands like `show my skills` or `delete Fireball`.

 ### ⏰ Reminders
 Set reminders using natural language without worrying about strict syntax.
-*   **Natural Phrasing**: `remind me in 2 hours to check the laundry` or `remind me next tuesday to deploy`.
+*   **Natural Phrasing**: `remind me in 2 hours to check the laundry` or `remind me next tuesday to visit my nan`.
 *   **Timezone Aware**: Use `set timezone` to ensure Sancho knows *your* "8 PM", not the server's.
+*(Though it is very important to understand that reminders changes very often, it's the most complex function)*

 ### 🖼️ Image Tools
 Useful utilities for modifying images without opening Photoshop.